Siftah/get_iplayer/install/opensuse.md

     	sudo zypper install perl-Net-SMTP-TLS-0.12-6.1.noarch.rpm

-    If you opt for one-click installation, the initial "Additional Software Repositories" screen will display an option to "Remain subscribed to these repositories after installation".
-Since these are one-off installations, uncheck that option.

     There is no packaged version of id3v2 available, but you will not require it with the MP3::Tag module installed.

 6. Run CLI with: